 - 10. The movement of all path users, with or without disabilities, within the road reserve, shall not be impeded in any way during the course of the building works.
 This area shall be maintained in a safe and trafficable condition and a continuous path of travel (minimum width 1.5 metres) shall be maintained for all users at all times during construction works.
 If the safety of the path is compromised resulting from either construction damage or as a result of a temporary obstruction appropriate warning signs (in accordance with AS1742.3) shall be erected.
 Should a continuous path not be able to be maintained, an 'approved' temporary pedestrian facility suitable for all path users shall be put in place.
 If there is a request to erect scaffolding, site fencing etc. or if building materials are required to be stored within the road reserve, once a formal request has been received, the matter will be assessed by the City and if considered appropriate a permit shall be issued by the City.
 No permit will be issued if the proposed encroachment into the road reserve is deemed to be inappropriate. - 11.
 Any additional property numbering to the abovementioned address which results from this application will be allocated by the City of Vincent.
 The applicant is requested to liaise with the City in this regard during the building permit process. - 12.
-A Demolition Permit shall be obtained from the City prior to commencement of any demolition works on the site. - 13.
-The applicant and owner are advised that sufficient parking can be provided on the subject site and as such the City of Vincent will not issue a residential or visitor car parking permit to any owner or occupier of the residential dwellings.
-This information should be provided to all prospective purchasers and it is recommended that a notice be placed on Sales Contracts to advise purchasers of this restriction.
+A Demolition Permit shall be obtained from the City prior to commencement of any demolition works on the site.

-9.2 LOCAL PLANNING POLICY NO. 7.5.15 - CHARACTER AREAS (FORMERLY CHARACTER AND HERITAGE AREAS) APPROVAL FOR ADVERTISING
+5.2 LOCAL PLANNING POLICY NO. 7.5.15 - CHARACTER STREETS (FORMERLY CHARACTER AND HERITAGE AREAS) APPROVAL FOR ADVERTISING

 - 1. Local Planning Policy No. 7.5.15 Character Retention and Heritage Areas - 2.
-Draft Amended Local Planning Policy No. 7.5.15 Character Areas 🗓 🖺 - 3.
+Draft Amended Local Planning Policy No. 7.5.15 Character Streets 4 - 3.
 Draft Appendix 6 to Local Planning Policy No. 7.5.15 Florence Street 🗓 🖺 - 4.
-Draft Appendix 7 to Local Planning Policy No. 7.5.15 Prospect Place 1 - 5.
+Draft Appendix 7 to Local Planning Policy No. 7.5.15 Prospect Place 🗓 🖺 - 5.
 Draft Appendix 8 to Local Planning Policy No. 7.5.15 Hammond Street 😃 - 6.
-Draft Appendix 9 to Local Planning Policy No. 7.5.15 Ivy Street 🗓 🖺 - 7.
+Draft Appendix 9 to Local Planning Policy No. 7.5.15 Ivy Street 4 - 7.
 Draft Appendix 10 to Local Planning Policy No. 7.5.15 Strathcona Street